-The number of face-to-face meetings between Australian prime ministers and Chinese leaders and senior officials*, December 1972-August 2022:
+The number of face-to-face meetings between Australian prime ministers and Chinese leaders and senior officials*, December 1972-December 2022:

 * The vast majority of the Chinese leaders and senior officials captured in the above dataset are Chinese Communist Party (CCP) officials at the level of Politburo or above or Chinese government officials at the level of Minister or above.
 In a small number of cases, the data includes meetings between prime ministers and senior Chinese representatives who did not hold CCP or Chinese government positions at those ranks (e.g., the meeting between Prime Minister Bob Hawke and at that time former Vice Premier Gu Mu in 1987).
 Although the inclusion of these meetings can certainly be debated given that they may not carry the same import as a true leader-level meeting, I err on the side of adding them given the prime ministerial participation.

 The database on which the above graph is based is still very much a work in progress and doubtless misses some face-to-face meetings between Australian prime ministers and Chinese leaders and senior officials.
-This is especially likely to be true of the first decade or so of the formal diplomatic relationship.
-The absence of any in-person meetings in 2000 also appears odd in the context of at minimum one meeting per year from 1992 onwards.
+This is especially likely to be true of the first decade or so of the diplomatic relationship.
+The absence of any in-person meetings in 2000 also appears odd in the context of at minimum one meeting per year from 1992 onwards (at least until 2020).
 Any corrections or additions that readers might be able to offer would be gratefully received.
 I’ll continue updating and correcting this database and graph as I capture more detail.

 Noting these caveats, here are a few preliminary observations: